 Women who do not have regular menstrual cycle are also prone to develop stress fracture.
 A reduced estrogen can result to osteoporosis or weakening of the bone.
 Abnormalities such as fallen arches increase the risk of developing this condition.

-Symptoms of stress fracture
+Symptoms of stress fractures

 - A dull pain and tenderness around the affected area